Teaching guidelines +/- 15 minutes

 Me entristece que ustedes no ... de forma cordial.

-(It saddens me that you do not debate cordially.)
+(It saddens me that you do not debate in a cordial manner.)

 3. Escuchar: